jbloomlab/IFNsorted_flu_single_cell/README.md

     results/cellgenecounts/merged_humanplusflu_genes.tsv
     results/cellgenecounts/merged_humanplusflu_matrix.mtx

+#### 2. Analzye PacBio sequencing of viral mRNAs
+The Python notebook [pacbio_analysis.ipynb][] analyzes the PacBio sequencing of the viral mRNAs that have been enriched from the 10X library by semi-specific PCR.

-#### 2. Analyze cell-gene matrix for viral features associated with IFN induction.
+#### 3. Analyze cell-gene matrix for viral features associated with IFN induction.
-The R notebook [monocle_analysis.ipynb][] analyzeds the cell-gene matrix to look for viral features associated with IFN induction.
+The R notebook [monocle_analysis.ipynb][] analyzes the cell-gene matrix to look for viral features associated with IFN induction.
 The analysis makes substantial use of the [Monocle][] package, and the results are described within the notebook.

 ## Input data